eminbayrak/semantic-pdf/README.md

 For issues and questions:
 1. Check the troubleshooting section
 2. Review the API documentation
-3. Create an issue in the repository
+3. Create an issue in the repositoryimage.png